 - Follow the steps below to set-up your controller. - Step 1: Connect a computer to the "TO PC" port and POWER ON the MachineMotion controller by switching on the POWER ON button.
 The status LED should display blue as it is booting up.
 Wait for the status LED to turn green (~ 90 seconds).
 Browse to 192.168.7.2 using Google Chrome. - Step 2: The screen below will appear.
 Ensure you have released all physical e-stop buttons before proceeding.
 After, click "RELEASE" to disable the software stop.
 Click "RESET" when you are ready to operate the machine.
-The status LED should display green once this step is completed.
-If the screen below still appears, check to ensure the pendant port has a jumper connected to it, if no pendant is present and ensure a safety system is properly connected into the "Safety-in" connector.
+This will verify that all configured drives are detected and properly energized.
+If the screen screen still appears after pressing "RESET", check to ensure the pendant port has a jumper connected to it, if no pendant is present and ensure a safety system is properly connected into the "Safety-in" connector.